cosimameyer/cosimameyer.com/content/blog/2022-04-16-how-to-adapt-hugo-portio-to-a-more-personal-website/index.md

 ### GDPR and cookie consent

-[Hugo](https://gohugo.io/about/hugo-and-gdpr/) has a great guide how to disable all services.
-If you further want to add a cookie consent banner, I followed [Felipe's guideline](https://littlebigtech.net/posts/hugo-gdpr-cookie-consent-banner/), added the `cookie-consent.html` file and the `{{- template "partials/templates/cookie-consent.html" . }}` line to `footer.html`.
+[Hugo](https://gohugo.io/about/hugo-and-gdpr/) has a great guide on how to disable all services which I followed.

+If you further want to add a cookie consent banner, I followed [Felipe's guideline](https://littlebigtech.net/posts/hugo-gdpr-cookie-consent-banner/), added the `cookie-consent.html` file, and the `{{- template "partials/templates/cookie-consent.html" . }}` line to `footer.html`.

 ---